payalsamanta02/Failed-Banks-FDIC-Data-Analysis-Prediction/README.md

 This repository contains code for an Exploratory Data Analysis (EDA) of failed bank data from the FDIC.

+**Project Description: Predicting U.S. Bank Failures Using FDIC Financial Ratios**

+In this project, I developed a predictive model to identify potential bank failures within 180 days using historical financial ratios from the FDIC database.
+The dataset included 796 features and 656,438 training examples spanning the past 90 quarters.
+The binary target label classified banks as likely to fail or not, with a positive instance indicating failure within 180 days.

+The 180-day prediction window was chosen to account for the FDIC's data reporting lag of 60–90 days and optimize model performance.
+Precision was prioritized over recall to minimize false positives, crucial for high-stakes decision-making in banking.

+Key highlights include:
+- **Model Development:** Applied machine learning techniques to train and evaluate models, with hyperparameters tuned using HyperOpt for optimal performance.
+- **Performance Metrics:** The best model achieved an AUC of 0.636, an F1 score of 0.413, and a precision of 0.83 on the test set, demonstrating its reliability in identifying high-risk banks.
+- **Feature Engineering:** Leveraged 796 financial ratios and historical data to identify patterns indicative of bank instability.

+This project provides valuable insights into financial risk assessment, supporting regulatory bodies and stakeholders in proactive decision-making.

 ### Getting Started

 1.  **Prerequisites:**